bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 ^^^^^^^^^^^

-Now, review compute and login nodes in their respective cluster/nodes/computes.yml and cluster/nodes/logins.yml files.
-Same rules apply.
-You can also add more nodes, or if you have for example multiple type of equipment for computes nodes or login nodes, add another equipment group this way:
+Now, review compute and login nodes in their respective **cluster/nodes/computes.yml** and **cluster/nodes/logins.yml**.
+The same rules apply.
+You can add more nodes.
+You can add equipment groups for exemple if you have multiple types of equipment for compute or login nodes, this way:

 .. code-block:: yaml